Cortizo Sliding Doors Review: Cor Vision & UK Pricing

 Security Ratings

-Cortizo COR-Vision doors achieve PAS 24:2022 certification, the same security standard required for Schuco systems and specified by Secured by Design.
+Cortizo Cor Vision Sliding doors achieve PAS 24:2022 certification, the same security standard required for Schuco systems and specified by Secured by Design.
 The security features include:

 - Multi-point locking with hook locks at top and bottom